kamranmuazzam/uloom/documents/surgery/general principles/sections/surgical_infection.typ

 caption: [Comparison between dry and moist gangrene]
 )
 == Tetanus
-*Definition*: Tetanus is a spastic paralytic disease caused by the neurotoxin (tetanospasmin) produced by Clostridium tetani, an obligate anaerobic, spore‑forming bacillus.
+*Definition*: Tetanus is a spastic paralytic disease caused by the neurotoxin (tetanospasmin) produced by Clostridium tetani, an obligate anaerobic, spore-forming bacillus.

 === Etiology
 #written